 Now, name one market for your work other than publishing.
 You have ten seconds.
 Go.

 How well did you do?
 How well do you know your market?
-I’ve been in publishing since the ’90s, and I can’t name each and every publisher.
+Even with 18 years of publishing under my belt, I still can’t name every publisher.
 Hell, I don’t know if I could name all thirty Major League Baseball teams without hesitating.
 (I’m still surprised when I see Houston in the American League column.)
 But at least I know that there are more teams than the Orioles, Yankees, Dodgers, Cubs, and Red Sox; there are more publishers than the “Big Five,” and more importantly, there are more markets for illustrators than publishing.

 If we widen our focus, if we think as creatively in business as we do in art, we begin to see opportunity and possibility.
 There are myriad markets in which illustration absolutely still applies: editorial, greeting cards, games, decor, advertising, education, entertainment, and bespoke goods to name a very few.
 For many of us, applying our talents in several of these markets is the only way to maintain a career in the arts.